 All Doodles are half Poodle.
 What makes them all unique is what their other half consists of.

 These dogs were commonly seen herding flocks of sheep throughout the countryside.
 These dogs didn’t take long to catch the eye of police to use as working dogs and service dogs.

 What’s Their Temperament?

 Your Shepadoodle will be the best combination of German Shepherds and Poodles.
-They are intelligent, loyal, and energetic, and noble.
+They are intelligent, loyal, energetic, and noble.
 Your Shepadoodle will love spending time with you and enjoying daily activities.

 Labradoodles are goofy rays of sunshine that love to share their joy for life.
-They can’t contain their excitement within them and have to let it all out.
+They can’t contain their excitement and must let it all out.

 All dogs have energy levels that can determine how much exercise they need.
 Without proper exercise, they may turn to bad behaviors to relieve stress.

 Shepadoodle Energy Levels

 Shepadoodles have a moderate to high energy level.
 As puppies, you may think that your dog will never settle down.
 They will need lots of exercise and a large yard to play in.